1908 Messina earthquake: Relocation

+A 2025 study examined whether the earthquake prompted increased emigration to the United States, finding no evidence of a substantial increase in emigration following the earhquake.

 Effects on society

 The disaster affected the local economy and Messina faced a temporary depopulation after so many homeless survivors had sought refuge elsewhere, in particular Catania and Palermo where a large number found work as artisans.
 It has been estimated that only 19,000 remained with just 2000 in the old city center.
 However, there was soon a huge influx of migrants, mostly from nearby Sicilian and Calabrian localities who were needed as necessary labourers for the reconstruction.
 According to the 1911 census the population of Messina had increased to 127,000.
 Among these were many Messinesi who had returned to their native city.
 Men notably outnumbered the women which resulted in a decrease in marriages.

-As late as 2021 families were still living in the wooden barracks in zones known as Baraccopoli which were erected in 1909 to provide temporary housing for the homeless survivors.
+As late as 2021, families were still living in the wooden barracks in zones known as Baraccopoli which were erected in 1909 to provide temporary housing for the homeless survivors.

 Because of its dearth of historical buildings due to the catastrophic 1908 earthquake, as well as the 1943 Allied bombardment during World War II, Messina has been called "the city without memory".